lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5; Display the first 10 lines of /etc/passwd
 Task 6; script that displays the third line of the file iacta Task 7; Shell script that creates a file
+Task 8; script that writes into another file